Jayden-1618/learning-pandas/LearnPlan.md

-# Pandas Functions - Complete and Categorized
+# Pandas Functions -Essential and Categorized

-This file categorizes and lists essential **Pandas functions** to help track my learning journey and serve as a quick reference.
+This file categorizes and lists essential **Pandas functions** for me to learn in pandas. list curated from chatGPT.

 ---